 - Grants are open to all Greenville County Schools teachers (grades 4K-12) of any content area (STEM, Humanities, Related Arts, etc.).

-- Apply with curriculum-based projects that will occur during the 2021-2022 academic year.
+- Apply with curriculum-based projects that will occur during the current academic year.

 - Projects may incorporate aspects of both STEM and art, but a STEM focus must be primary for consideration.
 Collaboration between subject areas is encouraged.